Bounded-Confidence Models of Opinion Dynamics with Neighborhood Effects: Abstract

 \section{Abstract}

-People are influenced by the people with whom they interact.
-As their opinions change, their social networks typically coevolve with them.
-People are often more susceptible to influence by people with similar opinions than by people with dissimilar opinions.
-In a bounded-confidence model (BCM) of opinion dynamics, interacting individuals influence each other through dyadic influence if and only if their opinions are sufficiently similar to each other.
-In the present paper, we introduce ``neighborhood BCMs'' (NBCMs) that include both the usual dyadic influence and a transitive influence, which models the effect of friends of a friend when determining whether or not an interaction with a friend influences an individual.
-In this transitive influence, an individual's opinion is influenced by a neighbor when, on average, the opinions of the neighbor's neighbors are sufficiently similar to their own opinion.
+People are influenced by the people with whom they interact, and their social networks evolve as their opinions change.
+In this paper, we generalize bounded-confidence models (BCMs) of opinion dynamics by incorporating neighborhood effects.
+In a BCM, interacting agents influence each other through dyadic influence if their opinions are sufficiently similar to each other.
+In our ``neighborhood BCMs'' (NBCMs), interacting agents {are influenced both by} each other's opinions and {by} the opinions of the agents in each other's neighborhoods.
+Our NBCMs thus include both the usual dyadic influence between agents and a ``transitive influence'', which encodes the influence of an agent's neighbors, when determining whether or not an interaction changes the opinions of agents.
+In this transitive influence, an individual's opinion is influenced by a neighbor when, on average, the opinions of the neighbor's neighbors are sufficiently similar to its own opinion.
 We formulate both neighborhood Deffuant--Weisbuch (NDW) and neighborhood Hegselmann--Krause (NHK) BCMs.
-We simulate our NDW model on time-independent networks and find that it can yield interesting opinion states, such as opinion jumping and pseudo-consensus, that cannot occur in an associated baseline DW model.
-We also simulate our NDW model on adaptive networks that coevolve with opinions by changing its structure through ``transitive homophily".
-In this network evolution, an individual that breaks a tie to one of its neighbors and then rewires that tie to a new individual, with a preference for individuals with a mean neighbor opinion that is closer to that individual's opinion.
-We explore how the qualitative opinion dynamics and network properties of our {time-independent and} adaptive NDWM models change as we adjust the relative proportions of dyadic and transitive influence.
-Finally, we study a two-layer opinion--disease model in which we couple our NDW model with disease spread through a shared adaptive network that can change both on the opinion layer (e.g., by breaking ties through disagreement) and on the disease layer (e.g., through quarantining), and we examine how the opinion dynamics affect disease spread.
+We simulate our NDW model on a variety of types of networks, and we observe interesting opinion dynamics, such as opinion jumping and pseudo-consensus, that cannot occur in the standard DW model.

+We build further on our NBCMs by introducing a neighborhood-based network adaptation in which a network coevolves with agent opinions by changing its structure through ``transitive homophily".
+In this network evolution, an agent breaks a tie to one of its neighbors and then rewires that tie to a new agent, with a preference for agents with a mean neighbor opinion that is closer to its own opinion.
+Using numerical simulations on a variety of types of networks, we explore how the qualitative opinion dynamics and network properties of our adaptive NDW model change as we adjust the relative proportions of dyadic and transitive influence.
+In our numerical experiments, we find that incorporating neighborhood effects into the opinion dynamics and the network-adaptation rewiring strategy tends to reduce the spectral gap and degree assortativity of networks.